Francis Marion: Later life and death

-After Marion returned to Pond Bluff, he discovered it had been destroyed during the war.
-Of the roughly 200 slaves who had been enslaved on it before the war, most of them fled the plantation, with some joining the British as Clinton had issued the Philipsburg Proclamation offering Patriot slaves freedom.
-Marion's slaves who had joined the British were evacuated from Charleston at the end of the war and at least one settled in Nova Scotia.
-Meanwhile, ten of his field slaves had moved to Belle Isle, a plantation owned by Marion's brother Gabriel, during the war.
-Four house slaves had also moved Gabriel's plantation, all of whom had been singled out for favorable treatment in Marion's prewar will: overseer June and his wife, Chloe; their daughter Phoebe (sister of Buddy, Marion's enslaved manservant); and her daughter Peggy.
+When Marion returned to Pond Bluff, he discovered it had been destroyed during the war.
+Of the roughly 200 slaves there before the war, most had fled the plantation, with some joining the British when Clinton had issued the Philipsburg Proclamation offering freedom for people enslaved by Patriots.
+Those who had joined the British were evacuated from Charleston at the end of the war and at least one settled in Nova Scotia.
+Meanwhile, 10 people were moved to Belle Isle, a plantation owned by Marion's brother Gabriel, during the war.
+Four house slaves were also moved to Gabriel's plantation, all of whom had been singled out for favorable treatment in Marion's prewar will: overseer June and his wife, Chloe; their daughter Phoebe (sister of Buddy, Marion's enslaved manservant); and her daughter Peggy.